iitmcvg/Debugging-TensorFlow-Programs/PITCHME.md

 @ul

 - You need to record what you want to visualize.
-It can be scalar variables like accuracy or loss, images, multi-dimensional tensors, weights and biases, projections etc.
+It can be scalar variables, images, projections etc.
 - After you register what you want to visualise and how to visualise, you need to create a merged operation in the tensorflow graph
 - Then the serialized summary object which is created when this merged operation is executed, we must write it in the disk
 - Launch a local client server model architecture to visualise the data in the file stored in the disk